Raijeee/SleepSync/README.md

         on_release:
             root.parent.current = "RegisterScreen"
 ```
 This code shows the buttons the users are able to press with their mouse.
 In this case, for visual purposes I have chosen to use the "MDRaisedButton" which show a button that is raised.
 All definitions, text, position, color, and size are defined throguh obvious variables.
-The on_release function defines what the button actually does when clicked, and in this case it either sends a python command (root.try_login()) or changes the screen to a different one (root.parent.current = "RegisterScreen".
+The on_release function defines what the button actually does when clicked, and in this case it either sends a python command (root.try_login()) or changes the screen to a different one (root.parent.current = "RegisterScreen").